 Things were going along just fine.
 I made those little plastic woven key chains, strangely colored ceramic ashtrays for my parents who didn’t smoke, sang Kumbaya around the campfire – everything was a picture of camping tranquility.
 Then came one warm August night that would change the rest of my life: “The Polar Bear Swim”.

 I like to think this was not the idea of some pedophile, but rather a well-meaning camp counselor who thought young boys should get used to the idea of being naked around each other, but the whole thing bugged me from the start.
-I clearly remember having to take off all of our clothes, shower, and stand in line for ‘inspection’ by the also naked counselors (who were much more mature then we were, something that left me rather scarred for years).
-So here I am, standing in a nervous line of naked boys, when one of the counselors grabbed me and said “You have a big spider in your ear!”
+I clearly remember having to take off all of our clothes, shower, and stand in line for ‘inspection’ by the also naked counselors (who were much more mature than we were, something that left me rather scarred for years).
+So here I am, standing in a nervous line of naked boys when one of the counselors grabbed me and said: “You have a big spider in your ear!”